 Photos via Shutterstock

-When it comes to what to wear in Ireland in May, many assume that warm layers won’t be needed.
+When it comes to what to wear in Ireland in May, a lot of people think heavy layers aren’t necessary, and for the most part, they’re right.

-If you’re a bit unsure of how you’ll handle the cold, then consider bringing along a packable feather-down coat and a light scarf.
+If you’re unsure how you’ll cope with cooler days, a packable feather-down jacket and a light scarf are good insurance.

 4. The evening wear

-While this is perfectly acceptable for heading to the pub or even a night out; if you’re planning on eating out at a more formal restaurant or grabbing drinks in a high-end bar, you might want to pack something a little smarter.
+This kind of outfit is perfectly acceptable for most pubs in Ireland or even a relaxed night out.
+That said, if you’re planning dinner in a formal restaurant or drinks in a high-end bar, it’s worth packing something a little smarter.

 5. The activity-specific clothing